 But is the convenience worth it?
 Is there a better way that is both less toxic and still easy to use?

-So, What Makes Non Stick Cookware Non Stick?
+So, What Makes Non-stick Cookware Non-stick?

 Let’s start with Polytetrafluoroethylene (also known as PTFE).
 It is a thermoplastic polymer and the main substance used in Teflon and 95% of non stick pans.
 It is often used for insulating wires in aerospace and computer applications for hook-up wires.
-Due to its high melting point, it makes for a fantastic insulator.
+Due to its high melting point, this PTFE coating makes for a fantastic insulator.
 In addition, it is also highly non-reactive with other chemicals and has the ability to be virtually frictionless.

-Teflon also contains Perfluorooctanoic acid (PFOA or C8 for short).
+Teflon-coated cookware also contains Perfluorooctanoic acid (PFOA or C8 for short).
 It is a manufactured perfluorochemical which is often used to make coatings and items that resist heat, water, grease, stains, and oil.
-Tests have shown it can take decades for these “forever chemicals” to leave the body, and once in the environment, and they never break down.
+Tests have shown it can take decades for these “forever chemicals” to leave the human body, and once in the environment, and they never break down.
 This resulted in it not being used in the Teflon formula after 2013.
 It is argued that all the C8 burns off during manufacturing.
 However, it does leave a residue which the contaminates the food prepared on this non-stick cookware.

 Why Are These Chemicals a Problem?